 The AUDIT (Alcohol Use Disorder Identification Test) is used to screen and diagnose alcohol use disorder.

-It is made up of 10 questions that focus on alcohol intake, dependency, and your ability to understand the consequences.
+It is made up of 10 questions that focus on alcohol intake, physical dependency, and your ability to understand the consequences.

 Every question on the AUDIT is scored out of 4 – the higher your score, the more severe your alcohol use.